Learning French can be like a roller coaster of emotions.

 Let’s face it.
 Conjugations are mind-numbingly hard.
 SO MANY VERBS.
 SO MANY TENSES.
 Before your mind totally shuts down and fails to reboot after trying to memorize tenses, take a deep breath and just relax.

 Remember that it’s not a race so go at your own pace.
 Start with the 200 most common verbs and work your way from there.
-This French Verb Drills bundle will also help!
+This French Verb Conjugation Course will also help!

 Don’t sweat it out too much.
 Remember, quality learning is still better than quantity.
 So don’t push yourself too hard.
 Just an hour daily of consistent studying will help you create a habit out of learning French.
 Check out this guide for tips.